LB5JJ/KEL100-Series-Load-Tool/README.md

 ### Battery Test

-Start a battery test on the load connected to COM3, running at a constant current of 3.5A with cutoff after 5400 secods or when the voltage drops below 3.2V.
+Start a battery test on the load connected to COM3, running at a constant current of 3.5A with cutoff after 5400 seconds or when the voltage drops below 3.2V.
 Writes result to report.csv and report.png.

 ```shell
 python main.py --serial-port COM3 battery-test \